A Storytelling Family

 Hesther is an adventurer.
 She's been a nanny, a nursery assistant, and an aupair all over the world, including in a big castle and on a farm.
 She's also a certified fairy godmother with her own glittery dress.
 In a volunteer project in Mongolia, she encouraged youths to explore their own creativity through filmmaking, art, dance, photography.

-She often acts at Kelburn where her credits include Violet Beauregarde the blueberry in Willy Wonka’s Chocolate Forest, and the sheriff in the children's Halloween Freaky Forest.
-She is also a storyteller on Edinburgh ghost tours for Mercat Tours.
+She often acts at Kelburn where her credits include Violet Beauregarde the blueberry in Willy Wonka’s Chocolate Forest, and the Snow Queen at Christmas time.

 Hesther also has over a decade of filmmaking experience.
 She won the prize for Best Cinematography in the Edinburgh 48 Hour Film Project 2017, and worked on a Channel 4 show about model trains.